U.S. flag

 Applicant Resources:

-Applicants interested in applying for a repair loan or grant can contact their local Rural Development office and provide the following documentation:
+Very-low income homeowners in rural areas interested in applying for the repair program (preferably after going through the prequalification process as described above) can contact their local Rural Development office and provide the following documentation:

 Borrower Resources: